alfonso-greenbrook/SC-200-Microsoft-Security-Operations-Analyst/Part1-Defender-XDR/Notes.md

 Mitigate security risks related to Active Directory Domain Services (AD DS) by using Microsoft Defender for Identity

-## Manage extended detection and response (XDR) in Microsoft 365 Defender
+## Manage extended detection and response (XDR) in Microsoft Defender XDR
 Manage incidents and automated investigations in the Microsoft 365 Defender portal

 Manage actions and submissions in the Microsoft 365 Defender portal